decretist/COMP299/Jake.md

 ## to-do

 + run lemmatize.py
++ make sure doing this in python 3.8 virtual environment

 + will end up w/ 4 files in corpora -> final_lemmas
 + Gratian0, Gratian1, Gratian2, dePen: these are lemmatized versions of the text